-We are committed to ensuring that the people, workers and communities who support our entire value chain are treated with fundamental dignity and respect.
+We are committed to ensuring the people, workers and communities that support our entire value chain are treated with fundamental dignity and respect.
 We strive to ensure that the products and services we provide are produced in a way that respects human rights.

 We are committed to investing in our employees, the workers who make our products and the communities in which we operate.
 These principles outline our approach to human rights across all aspects of our company.

-We endeavour to provide safe, inclusive and respectful workplaces, in both our own operations and those throughout our value chain.
+We endeavor to provide safe, inclusive and respectful workplaces, in both our own operations and those throughout our value chain.

 Diversity and Inclusion: We are committed to diversity and inclusion throughout our business.
 We seek individuals from all backgrounds to join our teams, and we encourage people to bring their authentic, original and best selves to work.

-Freely chosen employment: We do not tolerate the use of child labour, forced labour or human trafficking in any form – including slave labour, prison labour, indentured servitude or bonded labour – in our operations or value chain.
+Freely chosen employment: We do not tolerate the use of child labor, forced labor, or human trafficking in any form – including slave labor, prison labor, indentured servitude, or bonded labor – in our operations or value chain.

 Employee communication: We value worker feedback.
-We firmly believe that it is in our employees’ and the company’s best interests to continue our direct communications, and the best way to effect positive change is for our employees to continue working directly with their managers throughout the company.
-We respect freedom of association and our employees’ right to join, form or not to join a labour union or other lawful organisation of their own selection, without fear of reprisal, intimidation or harassment.
+We firmly believe it is in our employees’ and the company’s best interests to continue our direct communications and the best way to effect positive change is for our employees to continue working directly with their managers throughout the company.
+We respect freedom of association and our employees’ right to join, form, or not to join a labor union or other lawful organisation of their own selection, without fear of reprisal, intimidation, or harassment.
 We provide training to employees on topics covered within the Code of Business Conduct and Ethics, including how to submit anonymous complaints to Amazon’s third-party Ethics Hotline.
 We are committed to providing our employees with appropriate access to grievance mechanisms and remedial action.

 We promote safe, inclusive and respectful workplaces with our third-party suppliers and service providers.
 We seek suppliers committed to these same principles.
-Amazon’s Supply Chain Standards set forth requirements governing labour standards and working conditions.
-We implement this commitment via dedicated programmes that communicate our expectations to the third parties we work with, monitor working conditions where products are made or services provided, implement plans to address issues and make improvements where necessary, and engage with stakeholders working to address specific and systemic issues.
+Amazon’s Supply Chain Standards set forth requirements governing labor standards and working conditions.
+We implement this commitment through dedicated programs that communicate our expectations to the third-parties we work with, monitor working conditions where products are made or services provided, implement plans to address issues and make improvements where necessary, and engage with stakeholders working to address specific and systemic issues.

 Collaboration: In support of these efforts, we value ongoing collaboration with a broad range of stakeholders, helping us remain vigilant and aware of the potential impacts – both positive and negative – of our products and services on the rights, interests and well-being of our employees, customers and communities around the world.